LeezaSarwar/Hackathon0/README.md

-# AI Employee - Silver Tier
+# AI Employee - Brozen Tier

 A comprehensive AI-powered employee system that monitors Gmail, WhatsApp, and LinkedIn, with human-in-the-loop approval workflows and automated task management.